 During summer 2019, Portugal and Spain experienced an unprecedented period of low electricity production from coal-fired power plants.
 Portugal’s electricity system ran coal-free for 19 days, while Spain’s coal-fired electricity generation met less than 1% of the country’s consumption over 10 consecutive days.

-UN Secretary General Guterres has called on governments to curtail coal power generation in response to the climate crisis.
+UN Secretary-General Antonio Guterres has called on governments to curtail coal power generation in response to the climate crisis.
 The substantial and sustained reduction in coal use in his own country Portugal is further evidence that this is a realistic request also achievable by others.

-As Portugal and Spain enter decisive weeks in their national politics, this paper offers analysis on the recent period of low coal use and presents policy recommendations that can help complete the coal-to-clean transition.
+While coal is heading towards the exit, Portugal and Spain enter decisive weeks in their national politics.
+This paper offers analysis on the recent period of low coal use and presents policy recommendations that can help complete the coal-to-clean transition.

 We find that the two Iberian electricity systems are now confronted with an extended period of very low use of coal for electricity generation.
 This experience demonstrates that a coal-free electricity system in Portugal and Spain is now closer than ever, with 2023 and 2025 timeframes a realistic prospect for explicit government policy commitments to phase out coal generation.

-The energy transition is an important topic of the political debate in Portugal and Spain.
-With elections in Portugal on October 6 and Spain on November 10, both countries are entering important political moments.
+The energy transition is an important topic of the political debate in Portugal and Spain, with both countries entering important political moments.
+Coalition negotiations are now underway to form a Government in Portugal following the election on 6 October.
+Similarly, Spain heads to elections again on November 10.
 The successful low use of coal throughout 2019 in both electricity systems should encourage political leaders in both countries to grasp the energy transition as part of an agenda for economic renewal and progress.

 We identify here four recommendations to successfully deliver this agenda in the new political cycle:

-Set up regular high-level talks between the Governments of Portugal and Spain to coordinate the energy transition at regional level.
+- Set up regular high-level talks between the Governments of Portugal and Spain to coordinate the energy transition at regional level.
 Portugal and Spain are facing a similar set of developments, such as the prospects of an accelerated coal phase out and high interest in renewable energy capacity development.
-Moreover, a lack of cooperation, especially on electricity sector taxation and CO2 pricing policies may lead to the export of emissions between the two countries due to cross-border electricity flows, complicating the pursuit of national emission reduction targets and delaying national coal-fired capacity phase-out plans.
-A coordinated approach between Portugal and Spain focused on the following agenda topics is thus highly recommended:
+These similar challenges, driven by economic factors, require a coordinated approach between Portugal and Spain that can be focused on the following agenda topics:

 This cooperation would be in line with the recommendations of the European Commission regarding the draft National Energy and Climate Plans submitted by Portugal and Spain.
 A similar regional coordination was recently initiated by Germany and The Netherlands at very high level of Government – an approach that has the advantage of providing greater predictability to investors.

 Overall, we believe that policy makers in both Spain and Portugal can have confidence in pursuing an accelerated coal phase out across both countries.
-The experience of 2019 has shown that the two Iberian electricity markets have operated with historically low levels of generation from coal yet delivered secure supplies of electricity, at lower prices for consumers, during a period of high demand and in a season of low generation from hydropower.
+The experience of 2019 has shown that the two Iberian electricity markets have operated with historically low levels of generation from coal yet delivered secure supplies of electricity, at lower prices for consumers, during a period low generation from hydropower.
 This experience can provide an impulse for further investment in clean energy and deeper cooperation between policy makers from both countries.